 Also centrally located, the Stonewall Jackson Inn Bed & Breakfast should not be confused with the Stonewall Jackson Hotel and Conference Center in nearby Staunton.
 Designated an “Historic Attraction,” the home (built circa 1885) was designed by two architects from Boston who adapted traditional Queen Anne architecture to a stone-and-shingled New England cottage style.
 There is an inviting grand parlor that provides a great area to relax and unwind before heading off to the afternoon’s adventures.

 Breathe in the clean mountain air while strolling in the Edith J. Carrier Arboretum and Botanical Gardens at James Madison University.
+(Do you geek out over Arboretums?
+Check out "55 Arboretums Everyone Should Put on their Bucket List" by Sproutabl.)
 Whether or not you’ve got marriage in mind, the Arboretum - “Best Place to Propose Marriage,” “Best Place for Outdoor Weddings” - offers a delightful forested green space that highlights Virginia’s most attractive native plants.
 See everything from butterfly weed to spider lilies to jack-o-lantern mushrooms and much more.
 Check their website for a gallery of photos specific to the season to see what will be in bloom.

 Back at the inn, change for dinner (or not) and walk over to the Local Chop & Grill House, admiring the sights of Harrisonburg’s historic district along the way.
 Chef Jakob Napotnik grew up 30 minutes away in Elkton and knows all the local farmers.
 While he says it would sometimes be easier and cheaper to buy his ingredients from commercial suppliers, it’s not in his DNA.
 Fresh and local is key to the cuisine offered here.